blent-ai/pycopula/README.md

-# PyCopula - Study dependencies with copulas
+# PyCopula - Dependencies with copulas
 PyCopula is an easy-to-use Python library that allows you to study random variables dependencies with copulas.
 It comes with useful tools and features to plot, estimate or simulate on copulas.

 * [Online Documentation](https://aipcloud.github.io/PyCopula/)